CSR-NLP/CSR-NLP-2022/index.md

 ### Key Information

-CSR-NLP I 2022 is a full-day workshop that aims to provide a venue for computational linguistic research and NLP methods on Corporate Social Responsibility (CSR) indexing/prediction/modelling.
+CSR-NLP I 2022 is a half-day workshop that aims to provide a venue for computational linguistic research and NLP methods on Corporate Social Responsibility (CSR) indexing/prediction/modelling.
 It bridges data resources, language theories, and NLP technologies on CSR and facilitates the detection of corporate images for analysing crucial financial issues of a wide interest, such as stock returns, equity cost, capital expenditure, and so on.

 **Location**: co-located with [LREC-2022](https://lrec2022.lrec-conf.org/en/)